-American Ballroom Company Brigham Young University Heritage Dance Foundation North American Dance Organizers Alliance Professional Dancers Federation World Federation of Ballroom Dancers
+American Ballroom Company Brigham Young University Heritage Dance Foundation New York Society of Teachers of Dancing North American Dance Organizers Alliance Professional Dancers Federation World Federation of Ballroom Dancers

 NDCA AWARD RECIPIENTS

 U. S. Dancesport Hall of Fame

 This award is presented to individuals who have dedicated themselves to furthering and elevating dance and dancesport in the United States.